 Lee Cavaliere, Founder

 Lee is a curator and contemporary art specialist, based in London and Margate.

 Following a number of years working with the Tate’s Collection displays, he moved on to the commercial sector, delivering contemporary exhibitions programmes at Max Wigram Gallery and the Fine Art Society on Bond Street, London.
 He works with artists, galleries and museums internationally, developing exhibitions and facilitating opportunities and connections.

 He now heads up VOMA, the world's first online art museum, as well as numerous charitable, community and NGO projects internationally.
-He is dedicated to opening up access to the arts, promoting equality and challenging exclusion and elitism across the arts.
+He is dedicated to opening up access to the arts, promoting equality and challenging exclusion and elitism.

 Elaine Foley, Advisor